vectorlang/vector/docs/language-ref.md

 A function may call itself.

+The result of evaluating the function call is the value returned by the function called.

 ### Assignment

 TODO: Jon by 10/6

 ## Declarations

+> *declaration* ::= *primitive-declaration* \| *array-declaration* \|
+> *function-declaration*

+A declaration specifies the type of an identifier; it may or may not allocate memory for the identifier.

 ### Primitive Type Declarations

-A primitive type variable can be declared unintialized using the syntax

-    type-specifier variable-name

-For instance,

-    int x
+> *primitive-declaration* ::= *primitive-type-specifier* *identifier*
+>
+> > \| *identifier* `:=` *primtitive-type-specifier* *expression*

+The first primitive declaration declares a primitive type variable unintialize.
+In this case, the value of the identifier before first assignment is unspecified.

+The second declaration declares a primitive variable with the given identifier with its initial value set to the result of the expression.
+The expression will be converted to the type of the variable as if explicitly cast.

 ### Array Declarations

-An array type can be declared using the syntax

-    primitive-type-specifier variable-name[]

-For instance,

-    int arr[]
+> *array-declaration* ::= *primitive-type-specifier* *identifier* `[]`
+>
+> > \| *primitive-type-specifier* *identifier* `[` *expression* `]`
+>
+> > \| *identifier* `:=` *primitive-type-specifier* `[]` *array-constant*

-This does not initialize the array or allocate any storage for it.
+The first syntax does not initialize the array or allocate any storage for it.
-You can declare an array of a specific size with uninitialized members using

-    primitive-type-specifier variable-name[array-size]

-For instance,

-    int arr[3]

-You can also declare an array and initialize its members using

-    primitive-type-specifier variable-name[]{member-list}

-For instance,

-    int arr[]{1, 2, 3, 4}
+The second syntax declares an array and allocates storage but does not initialize its members.
+The expression is evaluated (with side effects) and the result is the number of members the array will have (and the size of the array is the size of the primitive type multiplied by the number of members).
+The type of the expression must be an integer.

+The third syntax declares the array, allocates storage for it to hold the number of members given in the array constant, and initializes its members to the values given in the array constant..

 ### Function Declarations

-Function declarations take the following form

-    return-type function-name(parameter-list) { function-body }
+> *function-declaration* ::=
+> *type-specifier* *identifier* `(` *parameter-list* `)` *compound-statement*
+>
+> > \| *type-specifier* *identifier* `()` *compound-statement*

+> *parameter-list* ::= *parameter-list*, *declaration* \| *declaration*

+A function declaration declares a function that accepts the parameters given by the parameter list and, when called, evaluates the given block (also known as a *function body*).
+A function may not be modified after declaration.

 The parameter list is a series of primitive or array declarations separated by commas.
 Only the non-initializing primitive declarations and non-sizing array declarations are allowed.
-The function body is just a series of statements.

-So, for instance, the following is a valid function declaration.

-    float scale_and_sum(float scale, float array[]) {
-        float sum = 0.0

-        for i in 0:len(array) {
-            sum += array[i]
-        }

-        return scale * sum
-    }
+The identifiers specified by the parameter list are available in the function body.

 ## Statements